kbseah/isotools_extensions/README.md

 ## TODO

-* Simplify ALE/AFE test to consider only single terminal exons
-* Consider terminal exons with same distal end to be the same, because of 5'- and 3'-fragmentation
-* Filter out transcripts annotated as fragments during the test procedure
 * Report PAS peak calls as features in GTF or GFF format along with their downstream A content; should parent features be exon, transcript, or gene?
-* Rewrite extended functions as subclass or mixin methods for cleaner inheritance.